07 September 2023

 (Score Link: A Boat Beneath A Sunny Sky)

-Because this is the last poem of the entire book, this song is written to be an epilogue of Outgrabe, evoking memories and dreams.
+Because this is the last poem of both books, this song is written to be an epilogue of Outgrabe, evoking memories and dreams.

 Memories are never perfect, so I wanted to include some of the most memorable moments without looking them up or thinking very much about it.
 In other words, I purposely tried to compose this with a little more instinct and a little less calculation than usual, but who knows if I really did.
 I knew I had to pay homage to the origin of this entire project, Jabberwocky.
 I knew I wanted to include Queen Alice.
 Other than that, the poetry is rather melodic, which brings both Crocodile and Turtle to mind.
 So the William Byrd and the tarantella were cast aside.
 And although there's no specific quote from the Walrus, the general harmonic ideas of clashing and bitonality, as well as quoting a popular (Disney) tune, can all be found in that ridiculously long-winded song.